 A look around your neighbourhood would tell you just how swiftly we have left behind the gloomy winter blues, and are all braced up for the lovely spring that awaits.
 Holi is one of the oldest spring festivals known to mankind.
-This year Holi falls on 21st March 2019, that is today.
+This year Holi falls on 18th March 2022.
 It is celebrated in various ways in many different regions of the country.
 From the lath maar Holi of Brij, Uttar Pradesh to the swing festival of Bengal (dol), Holi and its local variations deserve a chronicle of its own.

 Besides the pop of colours and endless singing and dancing, Holi is also associated with sumptuous food.
 Greasy gujiyas, crispy malpuas, toothsome jalebis, succulent dahi bhallas and thandai are some of the few dishes that come to our mind the moment we think about Holi.
 But among all these wholesome dishes there is one soothing drink/dish that may not top your indulgent Holi bucket list, but holds a special place in every Holi lover's heart.
 We are talking about the delectable kanji vada.